“One of the things that make motorcycling so great is because it never fails to give you a feeling of freedom and adventure.” – Steve McQueen

-Below are the real reasons why I enjoy riding motorcycles.
+But there are other reasons why I enjoy riding motorcycles.

 I drove those things to the ground.
 The bicycle, I managed to break its frame right in the middle (actually by its hinge, it was a folding bike, you can see the hinge to the left and down from the “Caloi” letters on the photo above).
-I used to build take off ramps.
+I used to build ramps ride fast over them and get some air.
 A plank of wood with one end resting on a couple of bricks was a nice platform for a short flight with the bike.
 That type of thing happened often with my toys.

 Then one day a graduated to cars and eventually a motor bike.
 On a motorcycle, there is the motor, exposed and so close to the rider.
 This in itself enhances the riding experience.
 It can be a single cylinder motor, a v-twin, a triple, a parallel twin, they are all different in the dynamics they offer to the ride experience, how they perform, how they sound on acceleration.
 What motor and what cylinder arrangement a bike has makes a difference for most riders, it certainly does for me.
 People often refer to the character of a V-twin.
 Or the low end torque of a single.
 Or the smoothness of a triple.
 Notwithstanding the sounds they each make.
 And then how you work them out, changing gears, clutch in and out, double clutching, blipping the throttle on a down shift, finding the sweet spot on the motor’s rev range, these actions are a great source of fun and they contribute to the experience.
 Yes, my appreciation to the machine is one of the great reasons why I ride.